Gauge Theory in Riem(M): Gauge structures over Riem: Slice theorem.

-Regarding $ii)$, given a Riemannian metric on a Hilbert manifold, there exists a unique Levi-Civita connection (which respects both compatibility with the metric and the no torsion condition).
-In the case of a weak metric, uniqueness, but not existence is guaranteed, and so we must show existence.
+Regarding $ii)$, given a Riemannian metric on a Hilbert manifold, there exists a unique Levi-Civita connection (which respects both metric compatibility and the no-torsion condition).
+As we mentioned before, existence of certain objects implicitly defined by a weak metric is not guaranteed, for these objects might lie in the Sobolev completion of the $\mathcal{H}^s$.
+Thus uniqueness, but not existence is guaranteed for the Levi-Civita connection.
 From the two usual coordinate-free Levi-Civita conditions, using the Jacobi identity one gets for $X,Y,Z$ vector fields on $\M^s$:

-Writing $S^2T^*\subset\mbox{Hom}(TM,T^*M)$, we can write any vector field over $\M^s$ as $\gamma\cdot a$, at the point $\gamma$, where $a\in H^s(\mbox{Hom}(TM,T^*M))$, from which one explicitly calculates the formula above for three arbitrary vector fields, and upon isolation of the $Z$ vector field on the right hand side finds an explicit formula for the Levi-Civita connection.
-As such, we have a smooth exponential map $\exp:T\M^s\ra\M^s$ which is furthermore a local diffeomorphism around the zero section (for fixed base points).
-Combining this with the invariance of the metric we get that \bea f^*(\nabla_XY_{|\gamma})=\nabla_{f^*(X_\gamma)}f^*(Y_\gamma)\\ \exp\circ Tf^*=f^*\circ\exp \eea Relations which are instrumental in the building of a section for the action of $\DD/I_\gamma$.
+We then explicitly calculate the formula above for three arbitrary vector fields, and upon isolation of the $Z$ vector field on the right hand side find an explicit expression for the Levi-Civita connection.
+We will not perform this calculation, which can be checked in \cite{Michor_article}.
+After this construction we have a smooth exponential map $\exp:T\M^s\ra\M^s$ that is furthermore a local diffeomorphism around the zero section (for fixed base points).
+Combining this with the invariance of the metric we get \bea f^*(\nabla_XY_{|\gamma})=\nabla_{f^*(X_\gamma)}f^*(Y_\gamma)\\ \exp\circ Tf^*=f^*\circ\exp \eea These relations are instrumental in the building of a section for the action of $\DD/I_\gamma$.